A smart business leader knows that salary alone is not enough to attract and retain top talent today.

 2. Shorter work week

-While we have been taught the “hustle” and acquire the “no pain” mindset, adopting these isn't always the best way to bring out the best in your employees.
-In fact, some companies are realizing that their remote employees are working longer hours and at a higher productivity, and hence, are moving towards a 35-hour workweek.
+While we have been taught to “hustle” and acquire the “no pain” approach, adopting this mindset certainly is not the way to bring out the best in your employees.

 It’s not much about working hard but about working smart.
 Studies have shown that if you keep your leadership team well-rested, and with a great work-life balance program, they will perform at higher levels, and on track for sustainable growth.